 Elliott Concord River Preserve, Carlisle

-Although small itself, the Elliott Concord River Preserve directly abuts over 900 acres of the Great Meadows National Wildlife Refuge, which in turn is contiguous with another 760 acres of additional protected open space, mostly to the north.
-To the south, only a small, undeveloped inholding separates this 1,600+ acre complex from another 200 acres of National Wildlife Refuge (the Concord Impoundments), which in turn connects across the river to other protected open space in Concord and back into Carlisle, including historic Estabrook Woods.
+Although small itself, the Elliott Concord River Preserve abuts over 900 acres of the Great Meadows National Wildlife Refuge, which in turn abuts over 760 acres of additional protected open space, mostly to the north.
+To the south, a small, privately owned parcel separates this 1,600+ acre complex from another 200 acres of National Wildlife Refuge (the Concord Impoundments), which connects across the river to other protected open space in Concord and Carlisle, including Estabrook Woods.

-From Route 95 in Lexington, take exit 31B (Routes 4 and 225 towards Bedford).
-Follow Route 225 for 4.8 miles (Note: Route 225 turns left at a fork with Route 4).
+From Route 95 in Lexington, take Exit 31B (Routes 4 and 225 to Bedford).
+Follow Route 225 for 4.8 miles (Route 225 turns left at a fork with Route 4).
 Turn left onto Skelton Road.
 Go 0.2 mile.
-Turn left into the driveway for #121 Skelton Road.
+Turn left into the driveway for 121 Skelton Road.
 Parking is on the right.
-Stay along wooden fence to the trail into the woods; please do not walk on the private driveway.